yumexxx/gardening-electronics/arduino - temp, huminity, co2/README.md

 # Temperature, Humidity and CO2 Sensor
 Steps to connect the Sensirion I2C SCD41 Temperature & Humidity sensor using Arduino IDE

-Software Setup
+# Software Setup
-#1.
-Download Arduino IDE here
+1. Download Arduino IDE here
-(under Downloads -> Download options -> select operating system) Follow download prompts for IDE until a window similar to the one on the right opens Download the Sensirion Library here
+(under Downloads -> Download options -> select operating system) Follow download prompts for IDE until a window similar to the one on the right opens
+2. Download the Sensirion Library
 (under Code -> Download ZIP)
 Move the downloaded ZIP folder to an accessible location (i.e. Desktop) Import the Sensirion Library